Immunity-from

 at 1294.
 This reasoning is not convincing.

-To understand the passage from
+the passage from

 Leon that the Court relies upon, it helps to recognize that

-most challenges to defective search warrants arise when officers rely on
+most challenges to defective search warrants arise when officers rely

-the defect and conduct a search that should not have occurred.
+on the defect and conduct a search that should not have occurred.
 The

-target of the improper search then brings a civil action challenging the
+target of the improper search then brings a civil action challenging

-improper search, or, if charges have been filed, moves to suppress the
+the improper search, or, if charges have been filed, moves to suppress

-fruits of the search.
+the fruits of the search.
 The inquiry in both instances is whether the

 officers' reliance on the defect was reasonable.
 See, e.g.,

-Garrison, supra (apartment wrongly searched because the
+Garrison, supra (apartment wrongly searched because the searching

-searching officers did not realize that
+officers did not realize that

 *570

-there were two apartments on the third floor and obtained a warrant to
+there were two apartments on the third floor and obtained a warrant

-search the entire floor);
+to search the entire floor);

 Arizona v.
 Evans, 514 U.S. 1, 115 S.Ct.
 1185, 131 L.Ed.2d 34

-(1995) (person wrongly arrested and searched because a court
+(1995) (person wrongly arrested and searched because a court employee's

-person's arrest);
+arrest);

 McCleary v.
 Navarro, 504 U.S. 966, 112 S.Ct.
 2324, 119 L.Ed.2d